WallarooLabs/wally/book/getting-started/choosing-an-installation-option.md

 # Choosing an Installation Option for Wallaroo

+For MacOS and Windows users, currently the only installation option for Wallaroo is [Installing with Docker](/book/getting-started/docker-setup.md).

-We currently provide two different ways for a user to install Wallaroo: [Installing with Docker](/book/getting-started/docker-setup.md) and installing from source on [Linux](/book/getting-started/linux-setup.md).
+For Linux users, we currently provide two different ways for a user to install Wallaroo: [Installing with Docker](/book/getting-started/docker-setup.md) and [Installing from Source](/book/getting-started/linux-setup.md).
 If you are unsure about which solution is right for you, we wanted to provide a breakdown of each approach.

 ## Installing with Docker